azc242/fico-hacking-calendar/README.md

-# FICO Hacking Calendar
+# FICO Hacking Reminder
-## What is this?
-A calendar file you can import to Google Calendar or Calendar that sets up a recurring event on the last weekday of each month, which is typically before the billing cycle closes and your credit card finalizes your billing statement.

-*Note that this will only work if your billing cycle does not end before the month is up.
-To my knowledge, it is not possible to set a recurring calendar event that occurs on the last weekday before the nth day of a month.*
 ## What's the purpose of this anyways?
+It's just to send you a reminder on the last weekday before your statement gets calculated.

 To maximize the utilization section of your credit score, it is best to practice the $2/$3 rule (TL;DR: Have a little usage as possible while still being registered as having some usage. $2 is the sweet spot for most credit cards, but some like Discover will count $2 as having no overall usage in the billing cycle, so we use $3 for such cards).

+To best accomplish this, you should pay off all your cards **before** your credit card calculates the monthly statement except for 1 card.
+So when your FICO Credit score gets calculated, it sees you've used some of your credit line to count as having "usage", but your utilization is super low.
+This is key to maximizing your FICO score.

 > Your billing cycles might look like this:
 >
-> Days 1-28: Use card normally
+> Days 1-28: Use card(s) normally
 >
-> Day 29: Pay off entire balance minus $3
+> Day 29: Pay off entire balance for all cards except one (for this one, pay off (balance - $3))
 >
-> Day 30: End of statement, statement balance will be $3
+> Day 30: End of statement, statement balance will be $3 for that card and $0 for all others
 >
 > Day 31: Pay off $3 statement balance, go back to Day 1 and start over.
 >